5North/sopra-fs25-group-22-server/README.md

 ### Lobby deletion

-When the host leave the lobby by esplicitly sending an `unsubscribe` request, their lobby is deleted.
+When the host leave the lobby by explicitly sending an `unsubscribe` request, their lobby is deleted.

 #### Broadcast to all users in a lobby